andybyers21/notes.ajb.app/notes/Refactoring.md

 layout: note
 title: Refactoring
 parent: Coding Fundamentals
-nav_exclude: true
+grand_parent: Home
 ---

 # What is Refactoring

 More info [here](https://lispcast.com/stop-refactoring-and-start-factoring/)

-In computer programming (and [[§ Web Development]], code refactoring is the process of restructuring your code, *changing the factoring,* **without changing the external behavior of the program.** It is intended to improve the design, structure, and implementation of the softwares non-functional attributes, while preserving its functionality.
+In computer programming (and [[Web Development]], code refactoring is the process of restructuring your code, _changing the factoring,_ **without changing the external behavior of the program.** It is intended to improve the design, structure, and implementation of the softwares non-functional attributes, while preserving its functionality.

 **Refactoring is a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior by restructureing software code.**